VC Theoretical Explanation of Double Descent: Introduction

-The main technical reason for misapplication of VC-theory, besides misinterpretation of VC-dimension, is that VC bound (\ref{eq1}) remains virtually unknown in the DL community.
-That is, all technical arguments suggesting that VC-theory is unable to explain double descent, are based on analysis of \textit{uniform convergence bounds} \cite{Belkin2019,Zhang2021,Tewari2014,Bartlett2021,Koltchinskii2001,Sokolic2017}.
-In such bounds, the confidence interval term, aka the excess error, is of the order $\mathcal{O} \left( \sqrt{h/n} \right)$, i.e. it does not depend on empirical risk (training error).
-However, VC-theory also provides more accurate \textit{uniform relative convergence} bounds, such as VC-bound (\ref{eq1}), presented in \cite{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}, where the confidence interval term also depends on the training error.
-So, whereas it is true that uniform convergence bounds cannot explain double descent, it can be fully explained by uniform relative convergence bounds.
+Another technical reason for misapplication of VC-theory, besides misinterpretation of VC-dimension, is that VC-bound (\ref{eq1}) remains virtually unknown in the DL community.
+Many papers suggesting that VC-theory is unable to explain double descent, are based on analysis of \textit{uniform convergence bounds} \citep{Belkin2019,Zhang2021,Tewari2014,Bartlett2021,Koltchinskii2001,Sokolic2017}.
+In such bounds, the confidence interval term (or excess error), is of the order $\mathcal{O} \left( \sqrt{h/n} \right)$.
+However, VC-theory also provides a more accurate \textit{uniform relative convergence} bounds, such as VC-bound (\ref{eq1}), presented in \citep{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}, where the excess error is of the order $\mathcal{O} \left( h/n \right)$ .
+For small values of $h/n$, common in practical applications, this difference is large.
+For example, for $h/n = 0.1$, uniform relative convergence bounds give $\sim10\%$ excess error, but the uniform convergence bounds give $\sqrt{0.1}$ or $\sim33\%$.
+So, while it is true that uniform convergence bounds cannot accurately model second descent, it can be done using uniform relative convergence bounds.

-Training of DL networks is based on stochastic gradient descent (SGD), which incorporates several heuristic rules to ensure that the norm of weights remains small.
-These rules include: initialization of weights to small random values and re-normalization during training.
-Consequently, for large DL networks, the model complexity is determined by the norm of weights, rather than the number of weights (parameters).
-Further, this dependence of VC-dimension on the training algorithm helps explain why theoretical estimates of VC-dimension based only on network topology have found little practical use \cite{Cherkassky2007}.
+Training of DL networks is based on SGD, which incorporates several heuristic rules to ensure that the norm of weights remains small.
+These rules include: initialization of weights to small random values, weight decay, and re-normalization during training.
+Consequently, for large networks, model complexity is determined by the norm of weights, rather than the number of weights (parameters).
+Further, this dependence of VC-dimension on the training algorithm helps explain why theoretical estimates of VC-dimension based on network topology (network size) have found little practical use \citep{Cherkassky2007}.